cmoerl/42-Curriculum/README.md

-**42 Common Core Projects**
+﻿42 Common Core Projects

 Welcome to my 42 Common Core projects repository!
 This repository contains a collection of projects that I have completed as part of the 42 School curriculum.
-Each project demonstrates various skills and concepts that I have learned, including algorithmic thinking, low-level programming, system administration, and more.
+Each project demonstrates various skills and concepts that I have learned, including algorithmic thinking, low-level programming, and more.

 Table of Contents

     Introduction